CK Zehfus

 SHEBOYGAN COUNTY SUITE

-5 movements for choir and mixed instruments, based on historical events from Gustav Buchen’s Sheboygan County History, performed 2010 by Sheboygan’s Lakeshore Chorale.
-Third movement, “The Phoenix Story,” premiered 1997 Phoenix Sesquicentennial Commemoration in Cedar Grove-Belgium WI.
+5 movements for choir and mixed instruments, based on historical events from Sheboygan County, was performed twice by Sheboygan’s Lakeshore Chorale.
+“The Phoenix Story,” movement was premiered at the Phoenix Sesquicentennial Commemoration in Cedar Grove-Belgium WI.

 POETSONGS: A WISCONSIN YEAR IN SONG

-12 poets read followed by musical renditions by Zehfus.
-SAT soloists with mixed instrumental ensemble.
-LIVE Series, John Michael Kohler Arts Center, 2002.
+12 poets performed their poems before musical renditions by Zehfus.
+SAT soloists with mixed instrumental ensemble sounded the work on the LIVE Series at John Michael Kohler Arts Center.
 (CD available)

 “I thoroughly enjoyed the performance.
 Each composition represented the poem both melodically and harmonically…I’m looking forward to hearing these pieces again.”